Fulbright Public Policy Fellowship

 A $750 book/research allowance is provided to assist with the costs of research materials.
 Books purchased should be donated to the host institution upon completion.

-Fellows will participate in an in-person pre-departure orientation (approximately 1.5 days) in July 2023.
-Fellows to Botswana, Ghana, Rwanda, Cambodia, Fiji, Timor-Leste and Vietnam will also participate in Fulbright regional PDOs in June/July 2023.
+Fellows will participate in a virtual pre-departure orientation in July 2024.
+Fellows to Botswana, Ghana, Rwanda, Cambodia, Fiji, Timor-Leste and Vietnam will also participate in Fulbright regional PDOs in June/July 2024.

 Please refer to the figures above for an estimate of total monthly Fulbright award benefits.
 Benefits may include a monthly base stipend, living and housing allowances, and additional one-time allowances.
 Benefits may vary based on a scholar's current academic rank (or professional equivalent), the city of placement, the type of award (teaching, teaching/research, or research), and the number of and duration of stay of accompanying dependents.
 Research-only or Professional Project grantees receive a standard stipend that is not adjusted for academic rank.
 In most cases, dependent benefits will not be provided to Flex grantees, or to grantees pursuing grants less than four months (or a semester) in length.

 Final grant amounts will be determined prior to the start of the academic year and are subject to the availability of funds.
 The United States Department of State reserves the right to alter, without notice, participating countries, number of awards and allowances.

 The academic year consists of two semesters: August to December and January to May.
 English medium schools (otherwise referring to private schools), including Westwood International, Maru-a-Pula, Northside, Thornhill, Broadhurst Primary School, Rainbow International School, Al-Nur International School, Gaborone International School, Regent Hill School, and Hillcrest are available in Gaborone for dependent children in grades K-12 who accompany the Scholar.
 Other towns may have private schools as well.